• Re-accreditation 23 November 2017

 Course accreditation

-Report on accreditation of one higher education course of study offered by The Australasian College of Dermatologists
+Report on accreditation of two higher education courses of study offered by The Australian College of the Arts

-A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by The Australasian College of Dermatologists for a period of seven years until 18 October 2024:
+A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education courses of study offered by The Australian College of the Arts (Collarts) for a period of four years until 25 October 2021.

-TEQSA's assessment considered The Australasian College of Dermatologists arrangements for delivery at all Australian sites.
+TEQSA's assessment considered Collarts' arrangements for delivery at all Australian sites.

 Decision